-Finalist in the 2016 International Blues Challenge in Memphis, TN (top 8 of 240 acts worldwide)

 “I put off having a family, having a child, and each year that went by, my thoughts became more powerful about having a child,” he said.
 “But I was dedicated to the craft, and I put all my efforts there.
 I watched other people having babies, thinking I’ll be one of the ones who doesn’t.
 Then I ended up meeting a really wonderful girl, and we ended up having our son.”

-This fall he and his wife will welcome their second child.
+Recently he and his wife welcomed their second child.